 The goal of Upavana is to support Buddhist practice through the medium of the forest tradition.
 In Theravada Buddhism, the Forest Tradition represents a movement towards simplicity – practitioners dwelling close to nature, supported by and in turn supporting their local communities.
 Contentment and a focus on meditation and mindfulness, along with a dedicated study of the Buddha’s teachings, provide the basis for profound spiritual development.
-Lay people and monastics co-exist in a beautiful dance of mutual support that helps everyone involved move closer to enlightenment and lasting happiness.
+Lay people and monastics co-exist in a vision of society that has no hard boundaries between spiritual practice and daily life.

 Upavana is not just a place, but a network of offerings to support practitioners wherever they live and wherever they are in their practice.
 Since January of 2021, many of Upavana’s offerings and meditations have been broadcast online through ZOOM meetings and YouTube.

 At least once a week, teachers and peers have the chance to come together and discuss the Dhamma.
 These informal ‘tea times’ help us establish Sangha, the sense of community despite physical distance.
 There are also weekly meditation groups, and chances on the New and Full Moons, the Uposatha Observances, to take precepts and hear instructional talks.

 Upavana also occasionally hosts online meditation retreats.
 These retreats are free and publicly available, allowing individuals to tap in as they are able as well as adapt the format to fit their needs and timezone.